Fizcko/sms-gateway/Readme.md

     description     : Which algorithm to sign the JWT with more            : https://pyjwt.readthedocs.io/en/latest/algorithms.html

+#### JWT_ACCESS_TOKEN_EXPIRES
+    default value   : "900"
+    description     : How long (in ms) an access token should live before it expires.
+Can be set to 0 to disable expiration.

 #### API_USERNAME
     default value   : "admin"
     description     : User name used for connection to the rest API